Him188/kotlin-jvm-blocking-bridge/README.md

 ### IDE plugin

 - Adds compiler-plugin dependency inspection when using `@JvmBlockingBridge`
-- Hide suspend functions annotated with `@JvmBlockingBridge` from Kotlin
+- Hide suspend functions annotated with `@JvmBlockingBridge` from Java
 - Add reference resolution for generated bridge functions for Java
+- Kotlin callers can't reference to bridge functions (if so, error 'unresolved reference' will be reported by the compiler)